 Welcome to our website at oawards.co.uk (the “Website”).
-The Website is operated Occupational Awards Limited (“We”).
-We are a company limited by guarantee registered in England and Wales, company number 7545603 and whose registered office is at The Catalyst, Baird Lane, York YO10 5GA.
+The Website is operated by Occupational Awards Limited (“We”).
+We are a company limited by guarantee (and therefore not for profit) registered in England and Wales, company number 7545603 and whose registered office is at The Catalyst, Baird Lane, York YO10 5GA.
 In these terms and conditions, “you” and “your” means you as the user of our Website.

-These terms and conditions (“Terms”) govern your use of the Website.
-By accessing the Website, you agree to these Terms.
-If you do not agree to these Terms, you should not use the Website.
-You should read all the Terms prior to using the Website.
-We recommend that you save or print out a copy of these Terms for future reference.
+The following terms and conditions govern your use of the Website.
+By accessing the Website, you agree to these Terms and Conditions.
+If you do not agree to these Terms and Conditions you should not use the Website.
+You should read all the Terms and Conditions prior to using the Website.
+We recommend that you save or print out a copy of these Terms and Conditions, if required, for future reference.

 There are other terms and conditions that may apply to your use of the Website.
-The following additional conditions, also apply to your use of our site:
+These are:

-From time to time we may need to make changes to these Terms.
+From time to time we may need to make changes to these terms and conditions.
 Any changes will be posted on our Website.
-Please review these Terms regularly to ensure you are aware of any changes made by us.
+Please review these terms and conditions regularly to ensure you are aware of any changes made by us.
 If you use the Website after changes are made available in this way, you agree to such changes.

 Accessing our website